-During the RAP students will gain experience with several aspects of research planning, data collection, data analysis and other practical aspects of conducting psychological research.
+During the RAP students will gain experience with several aspects of research planning, data collection, data analysis and other practical aspects of conducting psychological research under the supervision of staff from the Leiden University Psychology Institute.
 In scheduling the workload, the student and supervisor will consider the planning and constraints of the research project as well as the coursework of the student.
 Students may be involved in making a research plan, writing a proposal for the ethics committee, preparing research materials (including informed consent and debriefing texts), recruitment, instruction and testing of research participants, operating research equipment (e.g., EEG system, eye-tracker), data management, time-keeping, etc..

 No prescribed literature.
 Starting from September, up-to-date information about the research projects open for Research Apprenticeships, the working plan template and guidelines for the final report are provided in the Blackboard module ‘Research Apprenticeship Psychology’.